15 Things to do in Estepona

 Frigiliana is to the east of Malaga and only a ten minute drive from the coastal town of Nerja in the area of Andalucía known as the Axarquia.

-Voted most beautiful village in of Andalucía for several years running, the village’s cobbled streets gently wind up through the beautifully maintained white houses of the old town, splashes of colour wherever you look from the balconies and doorsteps full of beautifully kept flowers.
+Voted most beautiful village in Andalucía for several years running, the village’s cobbled streets gently wind up through the beautifully maintained white houses of the old town, splashes of colour wherever you look from the balconies and doorsteps full of beautifully kept flowers.
 The houses are painted every year and it is traditionally the women of the village who carry out this work.

 Frigiliana has a great infrastructure including many shops, bars and fabulous restaurants, several hotels and a working molasses factory right in the centre of town.
 The streets are hilly here and there are beautiful mosaic covered steps leading to the tiny narrow residential streets from the main road.